Written byConnie Yang

-If you found that the current macOS performance of your M1 Mac is not well, you can try to reinstall macOS to get a new start.
-Or when you failed to solve issues like M1 Mac won't turn on or frequent system crashes, you can try to reset your M1 Mac or reinstall macOS Big Sur.
+If you found that the current macOS performance of your Apple silicon Mac is not well, you can try to reinstall Mac OS to get a new start.
+Or when you failed to solve issues like MacBook won't turn on or frequent system crashes, you can try to reinstall macOS Big Sur or reset your M1 Mac.

 Reinstall macOS Big Sur in M1 Mac Recovery mode